drew-harris/socinator/README.md

 For the fulltext search, thats all in the scripts folder currently.

+# Very important!!!!!!!
+Theres also another database of previous things we've inferenced. its called cam db in the code.
+Theres a postgres dump of it available at https://files.drewh.net/api/public/dl/pPsgPD8Y/camdb.sql

 lowkey just call me if you need help: 9728492232

 Good luck - Drew Harris